Jump to topic

 Domestic cats can be short, medium, or long-haired.
 Domestic cats are a menagerie of different breeds.
-They can be fat, thin, large, petite, different coated, and have vastly different personalities.
+They can be fat, thin, large, petite, have a different coat, and have vastly different personalities.
 These are the most common types of cats in the world.
 Domestic cats have a variety of different coat patterns and characteristics, including:

 Tabby is the most common type of domestic cat.
-They have coats in all colors, ranging from black to blue to red to cream to silver to brown.
+They have coats in all colors - blue, brown, cream, silver, red, and black.
 Their patterns include swirls, dots, dashes, stripes, and more.
 Many have an M pattern on the center of their forehead above their eyes.